Skip to content

 placeholder

-In 1919 Heinrich Kricheldorff died, and his son Georg took over the business.
+1920 – Ground-breaking developments In 1919 Heinrich Kricheldorff died, and his son Georg took over the business.
 A division in the manufacturing range came about as the sister company Herbort, Kricheldorff and Brüster was founded; the latter producing machines for canning factories, whereas the tinplate industry remained in Klinghammer’s hands, enabling the specialisation of manufacturing processes.
 In 1935 the sister company was liquidated due to management retirement and was re-affiliated to Klinghammer.
 During the period of specialisation, Klinghammer achieved breakthroughs in, for example, the drive technology of machine tools, making optimum use of machine capacity.

 placeholder

-On the first of April 1944 Julius Klinghammer celebrated its 50th anniversary.
+1940 – Turbulent years On the first of April 1944 Julius Klinghammer celebrated its 50th anniversary.
 Two world wars and technological progress (change-over from black to tin plate) forced the company to make several radical changes.
 In addition to reconstruction-work discintinued international business relations were re-established.
 Georg Klinghammer mastered these difficulties with business acumen, together with his team of employees.
 During this period, completely new machines left the factory floor at Klinghammer: seamers, sheet feeders and gang slitters, Runde- und Auseckmaschinen were brought to series.

-In 1954 Georg Kricheldorff celebrated his 40th company anniversary, but was torn out of life tragically by a road accident.
+1960 – Expansion of the product range In 1954 Georg Kricheldorff celebrated his 40th company anniversary, but was torn out of life tragically by a road accident.
 In 1955 Klinghammer was converted into a limited partnership, businessman Arnulf Kricheldorff and his sister Hildegard Bürig became partners.

 In the 50’s it was already clear that the German market would soon reach the point of saturation.
 In1959 the die flanger model 481 proved to be another breakthrough.
 The solid construction of Klinghammer machines helped the company towards international acknowledgement.
 Klinghammer first captured the French market, followed by England, Spain, Belgium, Scandinavia and Africa.

 In creating new markets, the need was apparent for the very first time for reconditioned machinery: all of a sudden, Klinghammer machines appeared in locations throughout the world.
 There was a demand!
-In 1965 the development of the US-marked followed.
-At this time the company intensified its strategy of building machines founded on know-how, precision and reliability, their strength lying in their huge flexibility instead of high capacity.
+In 1965 the development of the US-marked followed. .
+At this time the company intensified its strategy: of building machines founded on know-how, precision and reliability, their strength lying in their huge flexibility instead of high capacity.

-At the beginning of 1966 the automatic horizontal seamer and curler, model HVA 340, was developed and in 1967 the company took over a complete production line for filling machines.
-Klinghammer developed its own small filling machines as a second pillar in addition to the canmaking section.
+was developed and in 1967 the company took over a complete production line for filling machines Klinghammer developed its own small filling machines as a secondary pillar in addition to the canmaking section.
 The line of filling machines was however not developed any further.

 1980 – Characterised by rationalisation In 1973 the West German economy entered a phase of rationalisation This process was accompanied by mergers and acquisitions.
 Whereas more that 400 canmaking companies had existed in Germany in the 50’s, their numbers shrank to 25 in the 80’s.
 At this time the solder body maker was phased out and replaced by high-capacity welding machines.